Forbordsfjellet

-The name comes from the Forbord hamlet located west of the mountain, and the name Forbord supposedly means "at the foot of the mountain".
+The name comes from the little farming village of Forbord, located west of the mountain.
+The name Forbord supposedly means "at the foot of the mountain".
 Thus, the name Forbordsfjellet can, oddly enough, be translated into "at the foot of the mountain-mountain".
-The solution to this logical problem may be that the hamlet at the foot of the mountain may have been named Forbord first, but when the locals forgot the name of the name, the mountain was given the name Forbordsfjellet.
+The solution to this logical problem may be that the hamlet at the foot of the mountain may have been named Forbord first, but when the locals forgot the name of the mountain, they simply called it Forbordsfjellet, meaning the mountain at Forbord.
 There are no other known names on the mountain.

 A popular destination for hiking is Svartkamhytta.